-Join Justin Seeley for an in-depth discussion in this video Setting up a new LinkedIn profile, part of Up and Running with LinkedIn.
+Join Justin Seeley for an in-depth discussion in this video Setting up a new LinkedIn profile, part of Learning LinkedIn (2015).

 - Setting up your new LinkedIn profile is actually pretty straightforward.
 In this movie, I'm going to be walking you through those steps to show you exactly how it's done.
 First thing you need to do is go to linkedin.com inside of your web browser.
 And, once you're on LinkedIn.com, take a look at the right hand side of your screen where you see the heading Get Started - It's free.
 This is where you're going to start filling out your profile information.
 So, the first thing I'm going to do is fill out a name for myself.
 Now, in this case, I'm going to be using a fictional account because I already have a personal LinkedIn account.
 So, I'm just going to use Kramer Johnson for this.